jquinon1/timeoff-management-application/README.md

 At this moment we are almost done.
 Now the last step is to login into jenkins, which is listening in either **localhost:8080** or **192.168.50.20:8080**, and execute the only one existing job called **create-timeoff-management-pipeline**.
 This job will create the pipeline job needed to build and deploy the application.

-**note: It is possible that the first execution of the create-timeoff-management-job fails because Jenkins needs to approved the DSL script in order to execute it.
+**NOTE: It is possible that the first execution of the create-timeoff-management-job fails because Jenkins needs to approved the DSL script in order to execute it.
 To approve it go to Manage Jenkins > Security > In-process Script Approval and approve the DSL script**